United Opposition (India)

 The United Opposition was an electoral alliance formed between various opposition parties in India ahead of the 2022 elections in India.
 The United Opposition was first proposed by the Chief Minister of West Bengal, Mamata Banerjee.

 Foundation

-To fight against NDA in 2024 Lok Sabha election, the Chief Minister of West Bengal, TMC supremo, Mamata Banerjee.
+To fight against NDA in 2022 Indian presidential election, the Chief Minister of West Bengal, TMC supremo, Mamata Banerjee proposed an electoral alliance.